peterholak/mogul/README.md

 Here's a screenshot, as you can see, it's not practically usable at the moment, but you can already see how the code using this library [would typically look like](native/src/mogul/demo/testComponents.kt#L16) (but better).
 Right now the code is pretty hacky, but I will be cleaning that up soon.
+I completely avoided reflection in order to support Kotlin Native.
+If it ever gets more reflection capabilities, the code could be nicer.

 ![screenshot](screenshot.png)